edermartioli/exoplanet-atmosphere/README.md

 ![Alt text](Figures/Transmission_lbl.png?raw=true "Title")

 The emission spectrum has the quantity of planetary flux on its y-axis, to be able to study the contribution of light from the planet only.
 It also possesses wavelength on its x-axis, to be able to retrieve the contribution of different chemical molecules.
-The slight increase in slope in the graph is due to the emitted temperature of blackbody radiation, which makes the planetary flux increase with increasing wavelength.
+The slight increase in slope in the graph is due to the emitted temperature of black-body radiation, which makes the planetary flux increase with increasing wavelength.
 An example emission spectrum can be seen below:

 ![Alt text](Figures/Emission_lbl.png?raw=true "Title")